austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 ## Supreme Court of the United States Podcast Episode Generator

-This project generates podcast covers for episodes covering the Supreme Court of the United States (SCOTUS) decisions.
+Downloads audio from Supreme Court of the United States (SCOTUS) arguments and generate podcast covers for each episode.
 It includes a script to download SCOTUS Arguments audio, another to generate the podcast covers, and a GitHub Actions workflow to run the scripts manually.

 ### Project Structure